Google Analytics-The Good, The Bad, and The Hidden

-I had some really good feedback after my “SEO Tips-4 SEO Quick wins” article with some really great questions emailed and comments posted on the article.
-Alot of questions were directed at the use of Google Analytics.
+I had some really good feedback after my “SEO Tips-4 SEO Quick Wins” article with some really great questions emailed and comments posted on the article.
+A lot of questions were directed at the use of Google Analytics.
 Ergo, I have decided to dedicate an entire blog post to the fascinating subject of Google Analytics metrics.
-The Good, The Bad and The Hidden (channelling my inner Clint Eastwood, I will attempt to limit calling people punks and asking if they feel lucky, if I do slip I apologise)
+The Good, The Bad, and The Hidden (channeling my inner Clint Eastwood, I will attempt to limit calling people punks and asking if they feel lucky, if I do slip I apologise)

 Photo by Ahmed Hussein via Creative Commons

 This is a great tool especially if the main driver of traffic to your site is organic (search engines).
 Using this report, you can see which keywords drive the most traffic to your site.
 In addition, you can see which keywords had the best results (i.e. which had the lowest bounce rates, most page views, etc).
 Create content that contains your highest value keywords to attract the right kind of visitors to your site.

 This is probably one of the first things you should look at when analysing the performance of your website.
 Finding out which pages on your site have had the most views or which pages users spent the longest time on can indicate stickiness and help direct future the content of the site.
 This metric is a great indicator of user behaviour, so be sure that you are on the pulse of your reader by regularly tracking their onsite activity.